The transition from Formby pinewoods to beach and dunes

 Browse the village shops

-Formby village has a decent run of independent shops along Chapel Lane and the surrounding streets.
+A decent run of independent shops along Chapel Lane and the surrounding streets.
 Not a shopping destination in itself but a pleasant browse after lunch.
-There are also a couple of good charity shops if you're a bargain hunter — worth a look.
+There are good charity shops too if you're a bargain hunter.

 Full guide